-- When I use my own personal mobile devices (PDAs / laptops / mobile phones / USB devices etc) in work or when visiting a school, I will follow the rules set out in this agreement, in the same way as if I was using equipment owned by the Trust.
-I will also follow any additional rules set by the Trust about such use.
-I will ensure that any such devices are protected by up to date anti-virus software and are free from viruses. - I will not open any hyperlinks in emails or any attachments to emails, unless the source is known and trusted, or if I have any concerns about the validity of the email (due to the risk of the attachment containing viruses or other harmful programmes) - I will ensure that my data is regularly backed up, in accordance with relevant ICT policies. - I will not try to upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, terrorist or extremist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others.
-I will not try to use any programmes or software that might allow me to bypass the filtering / security systems in place to prevent access to such materials. - I will not try (unless I have permission) to make large downloads or uploads that might take up internet capacity and prevent other users from being able to carry out their work. - I will not install or attempt to install programmes of any type on a machine, or store programmes on a computer, nor will I try to alter computer settings (unless I have permission). - I will not disable or cause any damage to Trust equipment, or the equipment belonging to others. - I will only transport, hold, disclose or share personal information about myself or others, as outlined in the Trust Data Protection Policy (or other relevant policy).
+- To not access, copy, remove or otherwise alter any other user's files, without their express permission. - To not open any hyperlinks in emails or any attachments to emails, unless the source is known and trusted.
+Any concerns about the validity of an email should be reported immediately due to the risk of the link or attachment containing viruses or other harmful programmes. - To ensure that data is regularly backed up, in accordance with relevant ICT policies. - To not try to upload, download or access any materials which are illegal (child sexual abuse images, criminally racist material, terrorist or extremist material, adult pornography covered by the Obscene Publications Act) or inappropriate or may cause harm or distress to others.
+To not try to use any programmes or software that might allow me to bypass the filtering / security systems in place to prevent access to such materials. - To not try (unless permission has been given) to make large downloads or uploads that might take up internet capacity and prevent other users from being able to carry out their work. - To not install or attempt to install programmes of any type on a machine, or store programmes on a computer, or try to alter computer settings (unless permission has been given). - To not disable or cause any damage to trust equipment, or the equipment belonging to others. - To ensure personal devices are protected by up to date anti-virus software and are free from viruses when using them in work or when visiting another ELAN site. - To only transport, hold, disclose or share personal data in accordance with the ELAN Data Protection Policy (or other relevant policy).
 Where digital personal data is transferred outside the secure local network, it must be encrypted.
-Paper based Protected and Restricted data must be held in lockable storage. - I understand that data protection policy requires that any staff or student/pupil data to which I have access, will be kept private and confidential, except when it is deemed necessary that I am required by law or by Trust policy to disclose such information to an appropriate authority.
-This needs to be transferred securely.
-E.g. Via Egress/ password protected. - I will immediately report any damage or faults involving equipment or software, however this may have happened.
+Paper based Protected and Restricted data must be held in lockable storage. - To keep all staff, pupil, parent/carer data private and confidential, except when it is deemed necessary or required by law or by trust policy to disclose such information to an appropriate authority.
+Any disclosure of information must be in accordance with ELAN's Data Protection Policy (or other relevant policy).